cpq/bare-metal-programming-guide/README.md

 generated firmware - and consecutively, at the beginning of flash memory.
 The first two entries are: the value of the stack pointer register, and the firmware's entry point.
 We leave the rest of vector table filled with zeroes.

+NOTE: The startup code here is written in C, and included in the main.c file.
+Oftentimes, device SDKs have a startup.s file written in assembly.

 ### Compilation